-If the predefined styles and collections aren’t quite what you need, the Styles browser also includes powerful tools for customizing styles, managing your own collections, and sharing styles:
+If the predefined styles and collections aren’t quite what you need, the Styles panel also includes powerful tools for customizing styles, managing your own collections, and sharing styles:

 - See Customizing a Model’s Background with Styles for details about customizing the background colors or using a foreground or background photo.

 - Jump to Creating and Editing a Style to learn about all of SketchUp’s edge and face options and how to combine them into a style.